viclafouch/Fetch-Crawler/README.md

 Fetch Crawler is designed to provide a basic, flexible and robust API for crawling websites.

-Powered by Headless Chrome, the crawler provides [simple APIs](#api-reference) to crawl these dynamic websites with the following features:
+The crawler provides [simple APIs](#api-reference) to crawl these static websites with the following features:

 * Distributed crawling
 * Configure parallel, retry, max requests, ...